Topic "Disabilities" in Vietnamese - total 81 documentsTitle: A family journey

-Summary: This is a series with 8 videos where peers talking about how to set up and run a disability peer support group, It explains what a peer support group is, why it is important, how to do it, how to build a peer movement, contains different peer stories and peer experiences.
+Summary: This is a series with 8 videos where peers talk about how to set up and run a disability peer support group, It explains what a peer support group is, why it is important, how to do it, how to build a peer movement, and contains different peer stories and peer experiences.

-Title: About the NDIS quality and safeguards commission
+Title: About the NDIS quality and safeguards Commission

-Summary: The NDIS quality and safeguards commission (the NDIS commission) is an independent government body that works to improve the quality and safety of NDIS services and supports, investigates and resolves problems, and strengthens the skills and knowledge of providers and participants.
-This document summarises what the NDIS commission will do for participants, providers and workers.
+Summary: The NDIS quality and safeguards Commission (the NDIS Commission) is an independent government body that works to improve the quality and safety of NDIS services and supports, investigates and resolves problems, and strengthens the skills and knowledge of providers and participants.
+This document summarises what the NDIS Commission will do for participants, providers and workers.